Let's find our way

 June 5th-June 27th, 2021

-Wellesley Girl has been rescheduled to June, 2021
+Wellesley Girl has been rescheduled to Fall 2021

 It is 2465.
 American Politics hasn't changed much.
 Except that "America" is now only a handful of New England towns in a walled-in citadel due to a global environmental disaster.
 The population is so small that everyone is a member of Congress.
 An unidentified army has encamped at the border.
 All members of Congress must move beyond personal agendas and petty bickering and decide the nation's fate.
 And it is snowing.